Hamilton (musical): Hamburg (2022–2023)

-International Tour (2023)
+International Tour (2023–2024)

 The Australian producers, Michael Cassel Group, announced an international tour to commence in Auckland, New Zealand at Spark Arena in May 2023.
-The production will feature the Australian cast, and be the first to be staged in an arena.
+The production features the Australian cast, and is the first to be staged in an arena.

 On March 28, 2023, through the GMG Productions social media pages, Miranda announced that the musical would have its Asian premiere in Manila, Philippines, in September at the Solaire Resort & Casino's theatre.
 The tour started previews in Manila on September 21, 2023, before having an opening night on November 11, 2023.
 Several Australian cast members, including Jason Arrow as Alexander Hamilton, returned for the first Asian production, The Manila run of the production performed there until November 26, 2023.
 Filipino actress Rachelle Ann Go reprised her role as Eliza from the original West End production.
 After the Manila run, the production moved to Abu Dhabi in 2024, where it ran from January 17 to February 11 at the Etihad Arena.
-Subsequently, the show will be transferred to Singapore starting on April 19 at the Sands Theatre, Marina Bay Sands.
+Subsequently, the show was transferred to Singapore starting on April 19 at the Sands Theatre, Marina Bay Sands.

-UK and Ireland Tour (2023)
+UK and Ireland Tour (2023-2025)

-A UK and Ireland tour began at the Palace Theatre, Manchester on November 11, 2023, before it will be touring to Edinburgh, Bristol, Birmingham, Dublin, Cardiff, Bradford, Southampton, Liverpool, Sunderland, Plymouth and Norwich.
+A UK and Ireland tour began at the Palace Theatre, Manchester on November 11, 2023, before touring to Edinburgh, Bristol, Birmingham, Dublin, Cardiff, Bradford, Southampton, Liverpool, Sunderland, Plymouth and Norwich.
 The full cast was announced on 21 September, with Shaq Taylor taking on the titular role.
+It closed on 27 December at the Theatre Royal, Glasgow.